Scottish Indexes Conference XXXI - Saturday 31 January 2026

 'An Arran Jigsaw: some records relating to people and places between the sixteenth and eighteenth centuries' by Robert Urquhart of Abbotshall Palaeography

-'5th Duke of Buccleuch: a forward thinking landed aristocrat' by Craig Thomas, Assistant Archivist at Buccleuch Living Heritage Trust
+'5th Duke of Buccleuch: a forward thinking landed aristocrat' by Dr Craig Thomas, Assistant Archivist at Buccleuch Living Heritage Trust

-'The Doctor will see your ancestors now' by Fiona Musk NHS Grampian Archivist
+'The Doctor will see your ancestors now' by Fiona Musk, NHS Grampian Archivist

 'Weaving the threads of time: exploring the lives of Dundee textile workers' by Caroline Brown, University Archivist and an Assistant Director in the Library Academic and Cultural Services at the University of Dundee